 National Safety Month Week 1 – Dangers in the Workplace

 While safety is a topic that requires attention and focus every day and every second, National Safety Month in June is an ideal time to rally employees around a theme.
-By holding workplace safety meetings with every member of your organization, you are placing emphasis on the importance of on and off the job safety.
+By holding workplace health and safety meetings with every member of your organization, you are placing emphasis on the importance of on and off the job safety.

 The theme this week is Hazard Recognition.
 How do you prepare and prevent accidents?
 Below is a helpful article about dangers in the workplace: